 It’s been reported that the US Mint recently notified distributors of the increase in the premium, from $2.95 to $3.05 per coin over the prevailing spot price, or roughly 3.8%.
-Retail investors should expect the increase in premiums to trickle down quickly from the wholesale level to bullion dealers.
+Retail investors should expect the rise in premiums to trickle down quickly from the wholesale level to bullion dealers.

 With the silver price today at $27.93 per ounce, the Mint added an overall wholesale premium of 9.15%, making the wholesale cost to Authorized Purchasers $30.98 per coin.